Steve Lombard

 Steve Lombard is a fictional character appearing in American comic books published by DC Comics.

-Steve Lombard made his cinematic debut in the DC Extended Universe in the 2013 film Man of Steel, played by Michael Kelly.
+The character made his cinematic debut in the DC Extended Universe in the 2013 film Man of Steel, played by Michael Kelly.
+Lombard appears in the DC Universe in the 2025 film Superman, played by Beck Bennett.

 Publication history

 Steve Lombard first appeared in Superman #264 (June 1973) in a story written by Cary Bates and penciled by Curt Swan.
 When editor Julius Schwartz suggested adding a sportscaster to Clark Kent's news reporter, Bates decided to create a workplace adversary for Kent to contrast with Kent's friendly relationship with the other characters, drawing partial inspiration from the character Ted Baxter of The Mary Tyler Moore Show.
 Lombard's physical model was real-life football star Joe Namath.